Niikelion/lithium-ui/Documentation~/ui.lithium.md

 * `MutableList<T>` - triggers update when the list(or any of the elements if they implement `IMutableValue`) changes.
 * `MutableDictionary<TKey, TValue>` - triggers update when the dictionary(or any of the elements if they implement `IMutableValue`) changes.

-To make it easier to use, `ComponentState` provides a couple of methods to use state variables:
+To make it easier to use, `ComponentStateExtensions` provides a couple of methods to use state variables:

 * `MutableValue<T> Remember<T>(T value)` - remembers value in the state on first render and returns current value of a variable.
 * `MutableValue<T> RememberF<T>(Func<T> factory)` - same as `Remember`, but instead of storing provided value, executes `factory` on the first render and stores result as value in the state.